Emotions are much like waves, we can’t stop them from coming but we can choose which one to surf. – Jonathan Martensson

 You could also be experiencing inadequacy because you are simply undermining your own strengths and abilities.
 In such circumstances, it’s always important to get a second opinion.
 Therefore, go out there and ask someone for feedback.
 Ask them to give you their honest observations.
 Maybe they will provide you with some very surprising insights and perspectives.

 Finally, inadequacy can often stem from a lack of confidence.
 If you are riddled with low self-esteem, then it seems perfectly okay to feel inadequate.
 However, if you take the time to build your confidence, then you will likewise develop more self-belief and will begin to feel better about yourself and your prospects.

 Overwhelm is one of those emotions that creeps up on you over time, and before you know it, it takes over your life and can at times lead to the very debilitating emotions of grief and depression.

-You are experiencing overwhelm because you either have too much on your plate or you are simply unable to manage or take control over aspects of your life.
-In such circumstances you feel out-of-control and unable to respond accordingly.
+You are experiencing overwhelm because you either have too much on your plate or you are simply unable to manage or take control of aspects of your life.
+In such circumstances, you feel out-of-control and unable to respond accordingly.